Bandwidth/api-docs/content/voice/bxml/bxmlVerbs/bridge.md

 import { SpeakSentence, Bridge, Response } from '@bandwidth/voice';

 const speakSentence = new SpeakSentence({
-    sentence: 'The bridge will start now'
+    sentence: 'The bridge will start now.'
 });

 const bridge = new Bridge({